ps3coder/full-stack-task-management-app/README.md

 ## Usage

 1. **User Registration & Login**:
-   - Register a new user or log in through the `/auth` route.
+   - Register a new user or log in through the `/register & /login` route.
 2. **Menu Operations**:
    - Browse the menu, add items to the cart, and manage orders.
 3. **Admin Features**:
    - Admins can update, delete, or add menu items via the admin panel.

----

-## Future Enhancements
-- Implement real-time updates using WebSockets.
-- Add payment integration for orders.
-- Create analytics for admin users to track sales and user activity.

 ---